 The most recent legend associated with holly is that written in Christianity.
 Christians view the holly flower to mean festive joy during Christmas.
 They believe that Jesus Christ wore a holly wreath upon his head.
 The deep red berries represent the blood Christ spilled to emancipate the people, and the spines on the leaves represent thorns.
 It represents Christ’s suffering.
 Legend also says that holly plants grew wherever Christ stepped foot, but another one says that the cross he was crucified on was made of holly.

 In England, Christmas trees were initially holly trees, not pine trees.
 The English also use a sprig of holly to decorate their plum pudding, a famous Christmas delicacy.

 The white blossoms of holly are said to represent purity.
 It is also said that if the holly decorating a home is prickly, the house will be ruled by a male influence that year.
 If the holly is smooth, the influence will be female.

-American Indians have used it as a heart stimulant.
+- American Indians have used it as a heart stimulant.
 Holly bark was often used to make cough syrup.
-Its bark is useful in treating fevers, joint pain, muscle pain, digestive issues, water retention, heart conditions, swelling and a variety of other conditions.
+Its bark is useful in treating fevers, joint pain, muscle pain, digestive issues, water retention, heart conditions, swelling, and others.

 - In the Harry Potter series, wands made of bark from the holly tree appeared.

 As a birth flower, holly indicates hope for domestic pleasure for persons born in December, especially for the month full of festive delight and the approaching new year, making holy flowers a great gift.

 The holly flower has a plethora of legends and meanings, mostly in the European region.
 Its vibrancy, even during winter, makes it a magical, miracle flower.
 It is considered so important today that it is a part of pop culture.